 Student activity centers are located on all campus locations.
 Students may use these facilities when not required to be in class.
 Lounge areas provide a place for additional study or relaxation at students' convenience.
 Information concerning student activities are posted on the bulletin boards around each location.
-Student activities are also posted in the weekly bulletin.
 Students may participate in industry related organizations that apply to their field of study.
 This includes the AMT Society, Aircraft Electronics Association, ASNT Club, and Women in Aviation.